 Through our Enterprise Risk Management process, we identify and assess water-related risks within our direct operations and other stages of our value chain twice a year.
 Supplementing that process, we also conduct a global water risk assessment of all our company-owned operations every three years.
 This was last completed in 2019 and the next global operations assessment will be completed in 2022.
 We used the WRI Aqueduct tool, combined with local site surveys and engagement of an external consultant to determine the level of water risk in three categories: physical, regulatory and reputational/social.
-The combination of these three tools is used to assess 100% of companies, entities or groups over which financial control is exercised.
+The combination of these three methods is used to assess 100% of companies, entities or groups over which financial control is exercised.
 We chose to use a combination of all three tools in order to make our assessment comprehensive blending both external data with local facility knowledge (historical and current).
 Both current risk and anticipated future water risk are assessed and assigned a combined risk score using all three tools.
 All sites with a score in excess of 3.5 (out of 5) are designated as high water risk.
 Additional sites with a lower score may also be (and have been) designated as high water risk based on local knowledge.

-One important way in which we use the outcomes of the water risk assessment is that sites designated as high risk are subject to three 2025 goals: they will need to replenish 100% of water used at the site, they are in-scope for our 25% operational water use efficiency goal, and they will need to adopt the Alliance for Water Stewardship standard as a vehicle for water advocacy by 2025.
+One important way in which we use the outcomes of the water risk assessment is that manufacturing facilities designated as high risk are subject to four 2025 goals: they will need to replenish 100% of water used at the site, they are in-scope for our 25% operational water use efficiency goal, and they will need to adopt the Alliance for Water Stewardship standard as a vehicle for water advocacy by 2025.
+Also, high risk direct potato and corn sourcing regions will be required to improve water-use efficiency by 15% by 2025.
 We completed a similar water risk assessment process for our major farmer-sourced agricultural sourcing regions.
 We anticipate repeating this global agriculture risk assessment on a three-year cycle with annual reviews, with our most recent assessment having taken place in 2019.
 All top tier risk locations list were reviewed based on the results of the global exercise.
 On a country by country basis, risk assessment may be carried out more frequently as per local demands.
 Any new construction of PepsiCo facilities now requires a PepsiCo Sustainability Capital Expenditure Filter to be completed as part of the business case justification, of which water sustainability is a significant element.